congma/vim-checkimpcont/README.md

 ## vim-checkimpcont ##

-Vim plugin for [checkimpcont][cic], a tool that detects possibly misleading string literal concatenations in Python-2.x sources.
+Vim plugin for [checkimpcont][cic], a tool that detects possibly misleading string literal concatenations in Python sources.

 ## Installation ##